ECronin1973/Applied_Statistics_MyWork/README.md

 ## How to download this repository

-1. Logon to GitHub to locate my specific repository dedicated to this project located at [My repository for Applied Statistics on GitHub]( https://github.com/ECronin1973/Applied_Statistics_MyWork) .
+1. Logon to GitHub to locate the student's specific repository dedicated to this project located at [My repository for Applied Statistics on GitHub]( https://github.com/ECronin1973/Applied_Statistics_MyWork) .
 2. Click the download button.
-3. To run the code, ensure you have Python installed.
+3. To run the code, ensure that python is installed.

 ## Code of Conduct